Skip to Content

 8. They Have FOMO (Fear of Missing Out)

 Extroverts are more likely to have a fear of missing out (or FOMO).
-This is when one has a worried feeling that they are missing out on fun social gatherings, and it’s often triggered by what they see on social media.
+This is when one worries that they are missing out on fun social gatherings, and it’s often triggered by what they see on social media.

 9. Extroverts Have a Need for External Stimulation